sebranchett/old-TUDlife/_posts/2021-06-30-Learning-Machine-Learning.markdown

 * Linear Regression - which models relationships by drawing the best straight line
 * Tree Regression - which creates a kind of decision flowchart to predict a value

 I used ‘cross-validation’ to get a feel for how well the 2 models work.
-You can skip the rest of this paragraph.
+You can skip the rest of this paragraph, if it’s too confusing.
 Cross-validation involves dividing up the training data into batches, setting one batch aside, training the model on the remaining batches and calculating the root mean square error for the set-aside batch, thus validating the model.
 Cross-validation then cycles onto the next batch, until each of the batches has been used for validation.
 Géron explains it better.

 For Linear Regression, the average error was 99 connections.
 To be more precise the mean root mean square error was 99, with a standard deviation of 3.5.